SkillDiffuser: Interpretable Hierarchical Planning via Skill Abstractions in Diffusion-Based Task Execution: Methodology

 The skill predicting process is as follows: An image $\vct{i}_t \in \mathcal{I}$ at time step \( t \) is encoded into a visual embedding $\vct{s}_t = \Phi_{im}(\vct{i}_t)$.
 This embedding $\vct{s_t}$ is then input to the skill predictor, along with the language instruction $l \in L$, through the language encoder's output \( \vct{l}_t = \Phi_{lang}(l) \).
 The skill predictor, represented as $f: \mathcal{R}^I \times \mathcal{R}^L \rightarrow \mathcal{C}$, generates a skill code $\vct{\tilde{z}}$ by $\vct{\tilde{z}} = f(\vct{s}_t, \vct{l}_t)$ that encapsulates task's requirements interpreted from the visual and language inputs.

 After that, Vector Quantization~\cite{vq-vae} operation \(\mathbf{q(\cdot)}\) is taken to transform these predicted skills into a low-dimensional discrete set $\mathcal{C}$.
 The discrete skill set contains $K$ skill embeddings $\left\{\vct{z}^1, \vct{z}^2, \ldots, \vct{z}^{K}\right\}$ which represent different potential skills.
 VQ operation is achieved by mapping the latent $\tilde{\vct{z}}$ to its closest entry of the skill set with skill vectors updated to be the moving average of the embeddings $\vct{z}$ closest to them, same as~\cite{vq-vae}.
-This process is as follows, VQ enforces each learnt skill $\vct{z}$ to lie in $\mathcal{C}$, which can be thought as learning $K$ prototypes or cluster centers for the language embeddings utilizing $k$-means~\cite{kmeans} algorithm.
+This process is as follows, VQ enforces each learnt skill $\vct{z}$ to lie in $\mathcal{C}$, which is equal to learning $K$ prototypes for the language embeddings utilizing $k$-means~\cite{kmeans} algorithm.
 This acts as a bottleneck, restricting the flow of language information and aiding in the learning of discrete skill codes.
-The back-propagation through the non-differentiable quantization operation is achieved by a straight-through gradient estimator, which simply copies the gradients and enables the model to be trained end-to-end.
+The back-propagation through the non-differentiable quantization is achieved by a straight-through gradient estimator, which simply copies the gradients and enables model to be trained end-to-end.

-We make each selected skill code $\vct{z}$ maintain across a designated number of time steps, called as horizon, subtly navigates the challenge of various sub-task durations by simply retaining the same skill code across multiple horizons.
-This strategy not only preserves the flexibility required for diverse task execution but also maintains the consistency of the model's architecture.
+In our approach, we apply a consistent skill code $\vct{z}$ across a defined number of time steps, termed the horizon.
+This consistent application across multiple horizons adeptly addresses the challenge of varying sub-task durations without altering the horizon itself.
+Consequently, this strategy not only preserves the flexibility required for diverse task execution but also maintains the model's architectural stability by avoiding horizon-induced structural changes.

 Importantly, the discrete nature of the learned skill codes enhances the interpretability and controllability of the system's behavior, as each skill code is associated with some human-understandable language phrases.
-An example is depicted in Fig.~\ref{fig:heatmap_MT10}.
+An example is depicted in Fig~\ref{fig:heatmap_MT10}.
 Through this method, \alias can not only learn to perform tasks based on language instructions but also achieve them in a human-interpretable way, allowing for a deeper understanding and control of the decision-making process of specific embodied agents.